 Dispensed same day by UK registered pharmacies

 Femodene is a reliable combined contraceptive commonly referred to as 'the pill'.
-It includes two hormones; a synthetic version of oestrogen and progestogen (ethinylestradiol 30 micrograms and gestodene 75 micrograms respectively) and provides almost 100% protection against pregnancy.
+It includes two hormones; a synthetic version of oestrogen and progestogen (ethinylestradiol 30 micrograms and gestodene 75 micrograms respectively).
 As well as this, it can provide additional benefits to manage symptoms associated with the menstrual cycle.

 Combined contraceptives like Femodene prevent pregnancy in three different ways.
 Firstly, Femodene prevents ovulation.
 Secondly, they alter the lining of the womb, so if an egg does get released, it will not be able to embed itself and grow.
 Thirdly, it changes the lining of the cervix, so sperm won't be able to reach the womb.

-Femodene pills are almost 100% effective at preventing pregnancy and offers almost immediate protection if taken on the first day of your period.
+Femodene pills offers almost immediate protection if taken on the first day of your period.
 As well as providing convenient protection, Femodene is a proven treatment for a variety of different conditions:

 Femodene is a monophasic contraceptive pill.
 This means that it needs to be taken for 21 days, followed by a seven-day break.
 During this break, you will still be completely protected, but you may experience a withdrawal bleed.